smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 shows a Configuration or Parameter function and press Enter for each page until an update is completed.

 Look especially for the following settings that may require attention:

 - The main menu LSAM Parameters:
-    -   There is a new option to \"Bind?
-Y/N\" for the IP Address.
+  - There is a new option to "Bind?
+Y/N" for the IP Address.
 SMA recommends using this option instead of allowing the old default method of allowing the communications programs to choose any available IP address.
   - If the IBM i partition is a client partition that relies on a host partition to connect it to an external IP address, put the external IP address in the first IP Address field and then enter the local virtual LAN IP address of this Client partition in the Internal IP address field.
   - Verify the daily maintenance hour on page 2 of the LSAM Parameters.
 If there is more than one LSAM Environment within the same partition, it is critical that the two environments start their daily log purging at a different time (separated by at least 1 or 2 minutes), to assure that their daily backup save files are named differently, since they use the system clock time as part of the name.
   - Older LSAM installations that were upgraded may need to have their daily log purging values reviewed.
 Very old LSAM installations did not get useful values set automatically, although brand new installations of version 18.1 come with reasonable purge criteria already set.
--   Check each LSAM sub-menu configuration to make sure that the normal daily, or \"debug\" logging is activated.
+- Check each LSAM sub-menu configuration to make sure that the normal daily, or "debug" logging is activated.
 This is very helpful for diagnosing configuration errors, and it is also useful for supporting security and other audits of the automation.
-However, do NOT activate any log option that is called a \"trace\" log, since those options produce a large amount of data very quickly.
+However, do NOT activate any log option that is called a "trace" log, since those options produce a large amount of data very quickly.
 Only use trace log options when requested by SMA Support.
   - The LSAM Management sub-menu 6 has an option 4 that can be used to review the settings for multiple logging options.
-All of the logging should normally be set to \"\*YES\" on the main page, except that all the \"Trace\" logging options should be set to
+All of the logging should normally be set to "\*YES" on the main page, except that all the "Trace" logging options should be set to "\*NO".
-        \"\*NO\".
 Observer the on-screen instructions for activating the settings.
     - Use function key **F2** from the logging management screen to see a summary of several LSAM daily logging options.
-All except for any \"Trace\" options should be set to \"1\" or
-            \"y\", whatever is the active state.
+All except for any "Trace" options should be set to "1" or "y", whatever is the active state.
 - The SMA File Transfer Configuration should be checked for the following settings.
   - Verify the external IP Address.
-    -   Set the \"BIND?
-Y/N\" option to \"Y\".
+  - Set the "BIND?
+Y/N" option to "Y".
-    -   Replace the \"\*EXT\" default value for an Internal IP Address ONLY if operating within a client IBM i partition that uses its Virtual LAN IP address to reach the external IP address that is configured in the Host partition.
+  - Replace the "\*EXT" default value for an Internal IP Address ONLY if operating within a client IBM i partition that uses its Virtual LAN IP address to reach the external IP address that is configured in the Host partition.
-    -   On secondary pages of the configuration, find both communication options (SMAFT Server and SMAFT Agent) and change the \"Linger\" value to 0 (zero).
-This very important setting will prevent a commonly occurring error of 03420 \"Address already in use.\"
+  - On secondary pages of the configuration, find both communication options (SMAFT Server and SMAFT Agent) and change the "Linger" value to 0 (zero).
+This very important setting will prevent a commonly occurring error of 03420 "Address already in use."
 - In LSAM Sub-menu 5, set the options for Multi-Step Job Scripting to enable writing of log entries to the job log report.
-This important option, in addition to the local LSAM logging, makes it easy to view full detail about Script execution when the job log report is requested by the OpCon user interface option to \"view output.\"
+This important option, in addition to the local LSAM logging, makes it easy to view full detail about Script execution when the job log report is requested by the OpCon user interface option to "view output."

 Review the default IBM i work management objects used by the LSAM:

 When using this procedure to upgrade an existing LSAM environment, it is usually not necessary to revise the LSAM default object authorities.
 In that case, skip to the next instruction.

 The **IBM i Agent** User Help includes a topic that discusses IBM i LSAM Security and Object Authority.
 If this installation is not for a simple